gottacatchenall/ms_false_negatives/README.md

 Here, we illustrate how our confidence that a pair of species never interacts highly depends on sampling effort.
 We suggest that surveys of species interactions can benefit from simulation modeling of the sampling process.
-We demonstrate how the realized false-negative rate of interactions is related to the relative abundance of the species pool, and use simulation to produce a null estimate of the false-negative rate given total sampling effort (the total count of all individuals of all species seen), and to introduce a method for introducing uncertainty into model predictions of interaction probability to account for observation error.
+We demonstrate how the realized false-negative-rate of interactions is related to the relative abundance of the species pool, and introduce a method to produce a null estimate of the false-negative-rate given total sampling effort (the total count of all interactions seen among all species-pairs) and a method for including uncertainty into model predictions of interaction probabilities to account for observation error.
 We then show that positive associations in co-occurrence data can increase the realized number of false-negatives, and demonstrate these positive associations are rampant in network datasets, and